Increase user Retention Strategies for your Business Model

 So, if you are facing low app retention and even lower engagement rate then there is something wrong with how your app is functioning in the market.
 And in the case of high retention and user engagement rate, your app is on the right track.

 You can easily determine your application's stickiness by finding out the average from the 'User Engagement' and User 'App Retention' rates.
 For maintaining the sustainable user engagement and app retention we need to find out the ways to decrease the app uninstall rates.
-Basically, the app's stickiness can be stated as how loyal and engaged are the end-users to a particular application whether mobile or web.
+Basically, the app's stickiness can be stated as to how loyal and engaged are the end-users to a particular application whether mobile or web.

 The term app retention can be defined as a benchmark for measuring the total amount of the app's users that returned to the app after their first session with the app.
 Usually, a time period of three to six months is considered for calculating the percentage of returning users.

 Whereas, the engagement is the term that is used to describe how active are the end-users on your mobile/web application.
 For example, a highly active or engaged user may interact with the app during more than 10 sessions in a span of 30 days.

-It is safe to say that without the high user app retention and active user engagement, the app usage lifecycle is no way near being successful.
+It is safe to say that without the high user app retention and active user engagement, the app user lifecycle is no way near being successful.
 That's the main reason why nowadays brands are going forward with over-the-top promotion techniques to gain high app engagement from their targeted audience.

 The above graph is based on the year 2017 and covering the data statistics on User App Retention for a 12-month period.
 Here, we can see the three-month user retention rate between various industries including: